by Dr. C.H. Weaver M.D. 5/2022

 BRCA is the first identifiable mutation with an approved precision cancer medicine called a "PARP" inhibitor for the treatment of pancreatic cancer.

 - Learn more about PARP Inhibitors

 RAS is an oncogene —a gene that encodes proteins that function as switches to turn on various genes for cell growth and division.
+The natural, unchanged form of the KRAS gene is called wild-type KRAS.
+Knowing whether a patient’s tumor has a wild-type or mutated KRAS gene may help plan cancer treatment.
 Mutations in the RAS genes result in permanently “turned on” switches that in turn result in uninhibited cell division, which can lead to cancer.
 There are three types of RAS oncogenes, designated NRAS, GRAS, and KRAS.

 Although mutations in all three can cause cancer.
 KRAS mutations are the most common oncogenic alteration in all of human cancers and there are currently no effective treatments available for patients with KRAS-mutant cancers.
-Approximately 95% of patients with pancreatic adenocarcinoma carry a mutation in or have amplification of KRAS.
+The majority of patients with pancreatic adenocarcinoma carry a mutation in or have amplification of KRAS.
 Several drugs are in development to target RAS.

 - Adagrasib targets KRAS